 4. Professional development

-It’s a well-known idea that employees who pursue professional development within their careers will perform more productively and will be more satisfied within their roles.
+It’s well-known that employees who pursue professional development within their careers will perform more productively and will be more satisfied within their roles.
+Focusing on personal growth is key in employee incentive ideas.

 Encouraging your employees to train in relevant subjects and applications — an advanced course in a software program they use daily, for example — can have an immediate effect on productivity.
 Professional development can also help raise overall staff expertise when employees with vastly different backgrounds and levels of experience are encouraged to share information.